Surveillance Evasion Through Bayesian Reinforcement Learning: NUMERICAL EXPERIMENTS

 where $\z_{\text{ob,c}} = \tilde{Z}_{\text{ob}} - m(\Xobserve)$ is the vector of centered observations.
 In Algorithm \ref{alg:gp_log_ucb}, we conduct this hyperparameter tuning once every thousand episodes.

-\section{Numerical Experiments}
+\section{NUMERICAL EXPERIMENTS}

-We now compare the performance of Algorithm \ref{alg:pw_const_ucb} (Alg-PC) and Algorithm \ref{alg:gp_log_ucb} (Alg-GP) on several examples\footnote{ In the interest of computational reproducibility, the full source code of our implementation and additional experimental results can be found at \url{https://eikonal-equation.github.io/Bayesian-Surveillance-Evasion/} GP updates, capture event simulations and the main loop of Alg-GP are implemented in MATLAB while Fast Marching Method and the optimal path tracer are in C++.
+We now compare the performance of Algorithms UCT, Alg-D, Alg-PC, and Alg-GP on several examples\footnote{ In the interest of computational reproducibility, the source code of our implementation and additional experiments can be found at \url{https://eikonal-equation.github.io/Bayesian-Surveillance-Evasion/}.
+GP updates, capture event simulations and the main loop of Alg-GP all Algorithms are implemented in MATLAB while Fast Marching Method and the optimal path tracer are in C++.
 We ran the experiments using Dell OptiPlex 7050 desktop with 3.6 GHz Intel i7-7700 processor, and 16 GB RAM.
-With a $20\times 20$ observation grid, each of these examples took under 20 minutes with Alg-GP and under 5 minutes with Alg-PC. }.
-For simplicity, we assume $f(\bx) = 1$ and focus on different versions of $K(\bx)$.
-While the algorithms can be used with arbitrary observation intensities, we always construct our $K(\bx)$ as a sum of Gaussian peaks with different amplitudes and widths, with each peak centered at a location of one of the Observers.
-All examples use a $20\times 20$ observation grid $\Gcell$ on the domain $\Omega = [0,1]^2.$ Eikonal equations are solved on a $101\times 101$ grid $\Gpredict$.
+With a $20\times 20$ observation grid, each of these examples took under 20 minutes with Alg-GP and under 5 minutes with Alg-PC. } on the domain $\Omega = [0,1]^2.$ For simplicity, we assume $f(\bx) = 1$ and focus on different versions of $K(\bx)$, constructed as sums of several Gaussian peaks with different amplitudes and widths.
+(Each peak might correspond to the location of a separate observation/surveillance center.)
 For each example, we conduct $T=15000$ episodes, always starting from the same initial position $\src$ indicated by a cyan dot.